ethereum-optimism/community-hub/src/docs/protocol/2-rollup-protocol.md

 <summary><b>Bedrock (coming Q1 2023)</b></summary>

 The contract interface for deposits is very similar, you use [`L1CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/cross-dom-comm) or [`L1StandardBridge`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L1/L1StandardBridge.sol).
-Deposit transactions become part of the canonical blockchain in the first L2 block of the "epoch", the L2 blocks that happen, notionally, while the L1 block is the head of the chain.
+Deposit transactions become part of the canonical blockchain in the first L2 block of the "epoch" corresponding to the L1 block where the deposits were made.
-A state commitment that ignores them is faulty (and will be successfully challenged once fault challenges are finished).
+This L2 block will usually be created a few minutes after the corresponding L1 block.
 You can read more about this [in the specs](https://github.com/ethereum-optimism/optimism/blob/develop/specs/deposits.md).

 </details>